Monica C

 Bio

-My name is Dr. Monica Kearney.
-I am currently a Lecturer (Professional Track Faculty) in the Department of Psychology at the University of Maryland.
-In this role, my main responsibility is to teach courses for undergraduate students, including Multicultural Psychology, Psychology of Women, Psychology of Men and Masculinity, Introduction to Helping Skills, and Counseling Theories and Research.
+My name is Dr. Monica Cushnie.
+I am currently a Lecturer (Professional Track Faculty) in the Department of Psychology at the University of Maryland (UMD).
+In this role, my main responsibility is to teach courses for undergraduate students, including Multicultural Psychology, Psychology of Women, Psychology of Men and Masculinity, Domestic Violence Service Learning, and Counseling Theories and Research.
+I am also the Assistant Chair for Equity and Inclusion for the Department of Psychology at UMD.
+In this role, I create programming to make the Department more inclusive and equitable for students, faculty, and staff.
 My research and professional interests include the impact of gender roles on ability to recognize warning signs of dating violence, Black women and their body image and dieting behaviors, understanding the barriers for students to engage in social justice advocacy, and training faculty to engage in anti-racist educational practices.
-In my free time, I like read non-fiction and self-help books, spend time with family including my two dogs (Legend and Merci), watch movies, and productively procrastinate by baking cookies.Project ideas
+In my free time, I like to read fiction and self-help books, spend time with family including my two dogs (Legend and Merci), watch movies, make social media content for TikTok and Instagram, and productively procrastinate by baking desserts.Project ideas

 "How Can Barbie Not Love Ken?": Social Media Backlash to Progressive Depictions of Women